 Every incoming President provides a mixture of hope and skepticism to the public, and our skepticism on his approach to science is substantial.

 Gravitational Waves.
 One of the most striking scientific discoveries of 2016 was the observation of gravitational waves.
 Predicted by Einstein’s theories 100 years ago, ripples in space-time were finally observed last year by physicists at the Laser Interferometer Gravitational-Wave Observatory (LIGO), using instruments at Hanford, Washington and Livingston, Louisiana.
 They announced that they had indeed observed this waves as two black holes spiraled into each other 1.3 billion light years away.
 The Advanced LIGO systems were completed only a week or so before this black hole collision took place, but they represent a long term investment by the National Science Foundation, and design work done by nearly 1000 scientists.
 Funding was also provided by Germany (Max Planck Society), the U.K. (Science and Technology Facilities Council, STFC) and Australia (Australian Research Council).

 Citrus greening.
 Citrus greening disease attacks orange trees, causing green, inedible fruit, and is spread by the Asian citrus psyllid.
 It is spreading widely in Florida as well as in Texas and even California and research into controlling it is in high gear.
 Essentially, you have to find or create trees immune to the disease, and that is what has been done at the University of Florida.
-Researchers report having bred a “mother tree” with greening resistance, and look forward to being able to provide replacement trees that are more or less immune.
-This is, of course, a long term and expensive solution, but at least some approach has been “fruitful.”
+Researchers report having herpes simplex I symptoms a long term and expensive solution, but at least some approach has been “fruitful.”

 Of course, which of the two groups (Berkeley and Broad Institute) have the patent rights to CRISPR is now the subject of an interesting court case, explained here by C&E News.